“Parker looked, turned

 Flannery O’Connor

-himself.
 After graduating from high school in 1942, O’Connor

 National Book Award for Fiction.
-In and
+In one 2009 poll, Complete

 When We Met: I was eighteen when I read “Parker’s Back”,